.avif)

 Step 2: Get the Mailchimp Private API Key

-Nector's setup guide explains that merchants should log in to Mailchimp, click their account name, open the profile section, go to Extras → API keys, create a new API key, and copy it into the Nector dashboard.
+Merchants should log in to Mailchimp, go to Extras → API keys, create a new API key, and copy it into the Nector dashboard.
 The server prefix is filled automatically.

 Step 3: Add the Mailchimp Audience ID